doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 = 2.2.10 =
-Changed stable tag information in the readme.txt
+Changed stable tag information in the readme.txt Escaped / as // to prevent issues in the faceted search

 = 2.2.9 =
 Changed log directory to /WP_CONTENT_FOLDER/uploads/doofinder-logs to avoid permission issues